 In the vast plain that stretches out around western Thebes, between the Nile and the Valley of the Kings, are the remains of the monumental road which led to the mortuary temple of Amenhotep III.
-The colossi of Memnon are all that remain of what was once the largest mortuary temple on the west bank of Luxor.
-The temple, unfortunately, has disappeared – probably from a high flood, and further devastated by Ramses II and his son Merenptah, who used the fallen blocks to build their own temples – commonly known by the names of Colossi of Memnon.
+The Colossi of Memnon are all that remain of what was once the largest mortuary temple on the west bank of Luxor.
+The temple, sadly, has disappeared, likely due to a major flood.
+It was later damaged further by Ramses II and his son, Merenptah.
+They used the fallen blocks to build their own temples – commonly known by the names of Colossi of Memnon.

 Amenhotep III, known as Amenhotep the Magnificent or Amenophis III, was the 9th king of the 18th Dynasty.